m3tac0de/home-assistant-sofabaton-x1s/README.md

   - selecting an item sends `activate` to hub
   - becomes unavailable when the official app is connected

+- **Switch**:
-- **Switch**: `switch.<hub>_proxy_enabled`
+  - `switch.<hub>_proxy_enabled`
     - switches proxy capability of the integration on and off (mDNS advertising and UDP port binding)
     - note that active connections are not interupted when proxy is switched off, it will just stop accepting new ones
+  - `switch.<hub>_hex_logging`
+	- when this is switched on, and you enable debug logging for the integration, all communication between hub and client is now dropped in the Home Assistant log.
+	- useful for improving the integration

 - **Binary/normal sensors**:
   - `binary_sensor.<hub>_hub_status` → `connected` / `disconnected` is the physical hub connected to us